yiisoft/yii2-debug/docs/guide/installation.md

 ];
 ```

-More information about the DB panel can be found [here](db-panel.md).
+More information about the DB panel can be found in [database queries](db-panel.md) section.

 ### Extra configuration for opening in IDE's